meirjacobs/Chess/README.md

-# Chess - Building an interactive multiplayer chess game in Java - In Progress
+# Chess - An interactive multiplayer chess game in Java (with undo support)